Pai Northern Thai Kitchen: History

 In the mid-2000s, there was a lack of "authentic" Thai food in Toronto.
 Jeff Regular and Thai-born Nuit Regular set out to fill this gap, and opened Sukhothai in 2008.
 The chefs continued to open Thai restaurants in Toronto, including Sabai Sabai Kitchen and Bar and Khao San Road.
 According to Eater Toronto, Khao San Road "may have single-handedly relaunched Thai cuisine into the trend-sphere of the city."

 Nuit and Jeff opened Pai's first location in 18 Duncan St. (in Downtown Toronto).
 The grand opening occurred on July 5, 2014, although it was open since May 30.
 The restaurant was named after Pai, Thailand.
+Pai is also run by Gusto 54, owned by restaurateur Janet Zuccarini.
 In 2017, Nuit said they served 1,500 customers on a given busy day.
 In early 2020, Pai opened their first ghost kitchen—a restaurant which only provides takeout and delivery—to satisfy their high demand for takeout and delivery.
 Pai's first ghost kitchen is located within Kitchen Hub Etobicoke: a "virtual food hall" that hosts multiple ghost kitchens in the same location.
 Pai's second eat-in location, PAI Uptown, was opened in late 2020 at 2335 Yonge St. (in the Yonge–Eglinton neighbourhood).
 Jeff stated the restaurant shares similarities with the downtown location, but with "its own quirky personality".
 In 2022, Pai opened two more ghost kitchens at Kitchen Hub locations: Kitchen Hub Castlefield in March and Kitchen Hub Liberty Village in September.